saltstack-formulas/jetbrains-intellij-formula/README.rst

 ``intellij.linuxenv``
 ------------
 On Linux, the PATH is set for all system users by adding software profile to /etc/profile.d/ directory.
 Full support for debian alternatives in supported Linux distributions (i.e. not Archlinux).

 .. note::

 Enable Debian alternatives by setting nonzero 'altpriority' pillar value; otherwise feature is disabled.

-Please see the pillar.example for configuration.
-Tested on Linux (Ubuntu, Fedora, Arch, and Suse), MacOS.
-Not verified on Windows OS.